ctroupin/Canary-CROCO/src/README.md

 module load releases/2023b
 module load intel-compilers
 ```
 which allow one to use pre-installed software on the cluster.
+Those commands obviously depend on how the cluster manages the libraries.

 > [!NOTE]
 > We stick to HDF5 version 1.14.6, since issues were encountered with the version 2.0.0.